epgg/eg/EGCC.md

 The browser currently supports data upload via datahub, which will fetch your data over the Internet.
 Therefore, we must put the data into a web-accessible location.

-I have created a folder, `/scratch/rmlab/public/`, where you can store data on the cluster and retrieve it from a brower.
+I have created a folder, `/scratch/rmlab/public/`, where you can store data on the cluster and retrieve it from a browser.
 The `address` file in this folder contains the current URL for this directory.
 This address is valid for 120 days and may change after that point.
 Always check the `address` file for the current URL.
 Verify access by visiting this URL with your web browser.

 Place your sorted text file in the `public` folder.
 Since genomic data is often large, we must compress and index it for fast retrieval.
 Use the following commands to do so:
 ```